 Spending Policy: The Community has a policy of appropriating for distribution each year up to 7% of its endowment fund's average fair value of the trailing twelve quarters preceding the fiscal year in which the distribution is planned.
 On May 7, 2012, the Board of Trustees voted to increase the distribution from its endowment fund from 7% to 9% of the value of the endowment fund's average fair value of the prior twelve quarters to be expended for the provision of charitable care to residents of the Community.
-This increase was for a period of one year and has been reviewed and voted on by the Board of Trustees annually, thereafter.
+This increase was for a period of one year and has been reviewed and voted on by the Board of Trustees annually, thereafter through April 30, 2016 when the distribution was returned to 7%.
 In establishing this policy, the Community considered the long-term expected return on its investment assets, the nature and duration of the individual endowment funds, many of which must be maintained in perpetuity based on donor restrictions, and the possible effects of inflation.